squarism/squarism.github.io/questions/index.markdown

 - OSC from iPad to Ableton
 - Doing a live show with Ableton and a laptop, including optimization and stability (bouncing intense plugins tracks to straight WAVs) to avoid crashes.
 - Writing an Ableton script to control a song's energy, for example a slider that mixes in more and more layers.
+- Modeling a sound with an analog synth.
+- More plugins like Izotope's latest.

 ### Computer Science